 Advice

-How to manage sexual and racial harassment complaints in the workplace.
+How to manage allegations of bullying, sexual or racial harassment in the workplace.

-As an employer, you can create an environment in the workplace where this type of behaviour is not tolerated.
-This can be done by making it clear what behaviour is and isn’t appropriate, enforcing this consistently (even in more relaxed environments like Christmas parties or other work related social events), and making it as easy as possible for victims to come forward if they feel that they have been harassed.
+As an employer, its important that you create an environment in the workplace where this type of behaviour is not tolerated.
+This can be done by making it clear what behaviour is and isn’t appropriate, enforcing this consistently (even in more relaxed environments like Christmas parties or other work related social events), and making it as easy as possible for victims to come forward if they feel that they have been at the receiving end of any inappropriate behaviour.

-If serious allegations have been made it may be appropriate to bring in specialist sexual violence advisors or counsellors to help the employer and employee through this difficult area.
-If the behaviour constitutes a sexual offence or includes violence it could be a criminal offence and the affected employee should be encouraged to report it to the Police.
+If serious allegations have been made, you may need to consider whether it is appropriate to bring in specialist advisors or counsellors to help the employer and employee through this difficult area.
+If the behaviour could constitute a sexual offence or includes violence, then it could be a criminal offence and the affected employee should be encouraged to report it to the Police.

 If an employee has been harassed in your workplace they may choose to resolve it by using an informal process such as approaching the perpetrator.
 If they are not satisfied with the responses, or do not want to do this, these forms of harassment are covered by both the Employment Relations Act and the Human Rights Act.
 The victim can either lodge a personal grievance under the Employment Relations Act or lodge a complaint using the Human Rights Act.
 They have a choice as to which way they want to go to take the matter further, but they cannot do both.